6 best practices when using training catalogues for CPD

 CPD provides the motivation, but training departments and managers still need to ensure that employees engage with the training that leads to CPD credits.

-Let’s look at 6 best practices that can help achieve that end.
+Let’s look at 6 best practices and modes of CPD that can help achieve that end.

 One way of ensuring that CPD becomes less of a box-ticking, self-regulated exercise is to use elearning.
 Elearning modules have the power to motivate learners and make learning an engaging, active experience in contrast to the passive, reflective tasks that account for many CPD activities.